runtimeverification/haskell-backend/design-decisions/2020-02-06-One-Path-Deterministic.md

 under the interpretation `ρ'`.

-This is implemented as symbolically executing the configuration `φ`, potentially coinductively using the formula itself as a rule, while and checking (at each step) whether a configuration matching `ψ` has been reached.
+This is implemented as symbolically executing the configuration `φ`, potentially coinductively using the formula itself as a rule, while checking (at each step) whether a configuration matching `ψ` has been reached.

 The problem